alexson-v/web-projects/README.md

 8. Poppins as the main font (400, 700 fw)

 Minibus Fundraising - landing page for fundraising for a minibus for the armed forces of Ukraine.
-Initiated by ukrainian volunteer organization "Eqiup Our Men".
+Initiated by ukrainian volunteer organization "Eqiup Your Men".
+It is a real project, which you can see in working condition by this link: https://minibus-fundraising.vladyslav-frontend.com/

 Description:
 1. Was developed in 7 hours